 - Factoring is for companies of all sizes and scale

-- More flexible type of financing
+- A more flexible type of financing

 - Monetize letters of credit with Bankers Trade Financing

-- Both a short term & long term solution
+- Both a short-term & long-term solution

 - Allows growing companies to offer longer payment terms

 - Increased factoring lines – facility scales as you grow

 - Minimize or eliminate bad debt

 The owner-employees of Bankers Factoring have deep experience in funding the US subsidiaries of foreign companies selling into the US.
 If your US subsidiary is enjoying explosive growth and the cash flow needs as a result, we are excited to fuel your growth safely.